ananyasingh13/Face-Recognition-Project/README.md

 ## Do read the about-readme.txt for proper understanding of project

-I couldn't connect my backend to my frontend properly please view the video demonstration.
+I couldn't connect my backend to my frontend properly, therefore please view the video demonstration to see the working.